-Johnson, PhD, is a veterinary microbiologist and associate professor in the University of Minnesota College of Veterinary Medicine’s Department of Veterinary and Biomedical Sciences.
+Tim Johnson, PhD, a veterinary microbiologist and associate professor in the University of Minnesota College of Veterinary Medicine’s Department of Veterinary and Biomedical Sciences.
 He and physician-scientist James Johnson, MD, from the Minneapolis Veterans Administration Medical Center, led an exploration of ST1193’s relatively rapid evolution.
 Their work was recently published in Antimicrobial Agents and Chemotherapy.

 “The ST1193 strain type’s ability to ‘mix and match’ genes until the most successful combination was found—while retaining the attributes that we’re most concerned about, including antibiotic resistance—is stunning.”

 To trace ST1193’s history, the team compared it with similar E. coli strains.
 “ST1193 followed an unusual evolutionary path,” Johnson says.
 Unlike their close relatives, ST1193 isolates have a tightly clustered group of genetic traits, suggesting that the isolates underwent rapid DNA changes in order to achieve recent success.
 Three chromosome mutations identified among the shared genes give ST1193 resistance to fluoroquinolones—a class of antibiotics often prescribed to treat UTIs and respiratory infections.